Technical solutions to save the planet

 We can no longer prevent the methane released in this process, because to do so we would have to reverse climate change, which we will no longer be able to do.

-But we can reduce our share of this threat to the planet.
+We can reduce our share of this threat to the planet.

 We can reduce our consumption of foils through technological progress, thereby reducing harmful emissions and using existing solutions to our waste problems.